clicktronix/yandex-adaptive/README.md

 # yandex-adaptive-demo
-Repository for demonstrate responsive layout
+Repository for demonstrate responsive layout at the webinar